kushagragarwal2443/MultiDigit_Captcha_CNN/README.md

 * Confusion matrix was created
 * Important metrics like Precision, Recall, F1 score along with their supports were calculated

-### Future Work
+## Second Model

-* I plan to add another model to this dataset, which will in-principle do the hard-task of segmentation itself (using contour-detection, edge-detection or connected-component algorithms) and then use the padded, rescaled 4 numbers which have been segmented out and predict their labels.
+* I added another model to this dataset, which in-principle does the hard-task of segmentation itself (using contour-detection, edge-detection or connected-component algorithms) and then uses the padded, rescaled 4 numbers which have been segmented out and predicts their labels.
 Then the sum of these labels would be the correct label.
 The model can be trained on MNIST dataset using SOTA architectures.
-* This method would yield superior results as it does the hard task of segmentation itself, can have more data (MNIST alone is million images), can also use benchmark models for the MNIST data.
+* This method yields superior results as it does the hard task of segmentation itself, can have more data (MNIST alone is million images), can also use benchmark models for the MNIST data.

 ### References